Are you trying to find a Pennsylvania natural gas broker, thinking that they get will your business get the best natural gas supply deal?

 - Ask the consultant to name the suppliers from which they won’t be soliciting or getting offers, and ask why.

 For your edification, the Penn State Facilities Engineering Institute issued a consumer-focused warning about brokers building markups to energy rates.
-This article explores some of the tactics that broker employ, like those referenced above, to market “free” energy procurement services.
+This article explores some of the tactics, like those referenced above, that brokers employ, to market “free” energy procurement services.